DanielOgorchock/OmniThing/doc/params.md

   * type: bool
   * required: True
   * description: Initial value to set the switch to at startup
+* ignoreRedundant
+  * type: bool
+  * required: False
+  * default: False
+  * description: If set to true, the switch will ignore commands to change its state if it already believes it is in that state.
+For example, it would ignore an on command if it deems itself to already be on.
 ##### Events
 * on
 * off